Global Health: Science, Medicine, and the Social Determinants of Health

 During this program you will:

-- Engage with the Brandeis tradition of academic and artistic achievement, robust debate, diversity and justice.
+- Engage with the Brandeis tradition of academic achievement, robust debate, diversity and justice.

 - Benefit from stimulating classroom discussions and supplementary site visits.